 One hurdle that people often put in the way of becoming a freelance writer is qualifications.
 They didn’t train as a journalist or don’t have any marketing experience.
 If you can put together a coherent sentence and understand beginning, middle and end structures in writing then you have the basic skills you need.
 Writers learn by writing – the more you do the better you will get.

 If you’ve never written about the financial implications of Brexit for business, how to install a kitchen worktop or 10 different ways to keep a cat entertained, don’t worry.
 The information is usually out there, on the web.
 All you need to do is a little research and you’ve got your article.
 When it comes to freelancing, you must be prepared to tackle almost any subject and that’s a lot easier than you think.

 There’s plenty of chance to market yourself for a low cost online through social media.
-What’s going to be important is reaching out to businesses and agencies, like Wolf Digital Marketing Agency to include them on your list of friends and followers.
+What’s going to be important is reaching out to businesses and agencies to include them on your list of friends and followers.
 You may also want to produce your own blog so that you can showcase your talents to the world.

 Reputation is everything in the freelance writing world.
 Back in the early days, the sector was swamped with low cost options and many good writers got priced out of the market by frankly cheap but dreadfully poor substitutes.

 Thankfully, businesses have now come to their senses.
 The majority are looking for someone who can get a good job done at a price they can afford.
 What’s more, if you do it well, they’re likely to come back to you for repeat business.
 Freelancing sites normally have a rating facility and this is by far the most important thing in developing your presence and reputation.
 The more people who give you top ratings, the more new business you’ll attract.